LightHeart Rain Jacket Review – Gear | Average Hiker

 LightHeart Rain Jacket Post Hike Review

-The hike on the Colorado Trail last two weeks.
+The hike on the Colorado Trail lasted two weeks.
 During this time I used the jacket three times.
-The first time I used the LightHeart rain jacket was during some down pours that last about 3 hours.
+The first time I used the LightHeart rain jacket was during down pours that lasted about 3 hours.
 The second and third time I used the jacket was during wet, rainy days with intermittent showers.
-In all instances the jacket performed quite well.
+In all instances the jacket performed well.

 LightHeart Rain Jacket Size

 I purchased the rain jacket anticipating a snugger fit, much like my jackets of the past.
 That was not the case.
-If anything the rain jacket runs a little to the larger, looser size.
-My jacket was quite large on me, but this was not a problem.
+If anything, the rain jacket runs a little on the larger size.
+My jacket was large on me, but this was not a problem.
 I would rather the jacket be too large than too small.
-If ordering again though, I would order the Large.
+If ordering again though, I would probably order the Large.

 LightHeart Rain Jacket Performance